What Is Binge Eating Disorder?

 BED is the most prevalent eating disorder, exceeding anorexia and bulimia combined.
 It affects people of all body weights, although it is more common in people with overweight or obesity.
 It is important to understand that this is not "lack of discipline" but a real neurobiological dysregulation that affects reward and impulse control systems.

-Despite its high prevalence, BED was included as a formal diagnosis in the DSM only in 2013 (DSM-5), and remains underdiagnosed and undertreated.
-Stigma associated with eating disorders and obesity makes seeking treatment even more difficult.
+Despite its high prevalence, BED was only added as a formal DSM diagnosis in 2013 (DSM-5), and it remains underdiagnosed and undertreated.
+Stigma around eating disorders and obesity makes seeking treatment even harder.

 01